Glossop: Ambulance and paramedics

-The North West Ambulance Service, and occasionally the East Midlands Ambulance Service, provides emergency medical services for the town from its Chapel Street Ambulance Station.
+The North West Ambulance Service (NWAS) is the main ambulance service provider for the area, with an ambulance station on Chapel Street.
+However, services are occasionally complemented and assisted by the East Midlands Ambulance Service (EMAS) in times of high demand, or to assist with a major incident.

 Police and crime

 When Glossop was granted Municipal Borough Status in 1867, the Watch Committee elected to implement its own police force.
 Glossop Police remained independent until 1947 when they amalgamated with the Derbyshire Constabulary.
 The police station on Ellison Street is staffed by statutory police officers from B Division of Derbyshire Constabulary.
 It has a custody suite, five cells and an incident room.
 There are also a team of volunteer special constables and six police community support officers.

 Fire service

 General fire and rescue cover is provided by the Derbyshire Fire and Rescue Service.
 Glossop fire station is based in the Charlestown area, just off the A624 road.

 Mountain rescue

 Specialised search and rescue services are provided by the volunteer Glossop Mountain Rescue Team, part of the Peak District Mountain Rescue Organisation.
 Their remit is to 'save lives in the mountains and moorlands'.